 As the slowly moving traffic jams come to another halt, you have the chance to focus on your fellow drivers.
 Your first conclusion is obvious: you are in a wealthy country.
 This is evident from the newness of the cars and the number of traffic jams.
 So much so that radio announcers have long since stopped listing all of them and simply recite the longest.
-No wonder, as this country welcomed its 8 millionth car in 2017.
+No wonder, as this country welcomed its 8.7 millionth car at the start of 2020.
 Meanwhile, as you will surely notice, the government is working hard at widening the highways, or laying new ones - a cause of considerable temporary inconvenience.
 Towards the end of 2015, for instance, it opened an addition to the A4, which connects The Hague and Rotterdam, thanks to which these two cities - which are only 20 kilometers apart - are now linked by two highways instead of one.
 Not that this put an end to the traffic jams around Rotterdam, the second largest city of the Netherlands.
 They will also soon be starting on the construction of a new tunnel underneath the Nieuwe Waterweg (New Waterway), west of Rotterdam, as well as tackling the bottlenecks around Utrecht.
-Another innovation that is on the agenda is the replacement of gasoline by electricity in order to reduce the emission of CO2 - however, this is coming about rather slowly, despite political ambitions to rid the country of gas stations by the end of last year.
+Another innovation that is on the agenda is the replacement of gasoline by electricity in order to reduce the emission of CO2.

 This traffic situation has revived an age-old discussion; the levying of a traffic jam toll - a dynamic toll such as they have in Singapore that makes drivers pay to make use of the highways.
 Whereby they pay more during rush hour and much less, for instance, at night.
 In return, the road tax that everyone owes would be reduced, or abolished.
-Ict would make this all possible, but there are many objections: the average employee, for example, has no choice but to travel during rush hour - should they be 'punished' for this?
-On the other hand, thanks to modern technology, working from your own home and flexible working hours are certainly an option.
-Plus, it is not only up to the employees to make things work; their employers can contribute to the solution too.
+Ict would make this all possible, but - so the opponents insisted - there are many objections: the average employee, for example, has no choice but to travel during rush hour - should they be 'punished' for this?
+Then, suddenly, Covid-19 reared its ugly head.
+Ict allowed many employees to work from home and, from one day to the next, the traffic jams were over.
+And, though the traffic jams were back once traffic restrictions for commuters were lifted, this was on a more limited scale.
+It was as if a revolution had taken place in the companies; working from home appeared to have become the new normal.
+If this trend continues, it might no longer be necessary to expand upon the road network.
+This would free up € 2 billion, which the government could put to good use on something else.
 Not to mention the introduction of the self-driving car - no longer something from science fiction.
-So many heads, so many opinions, the Dutch say - which means that one thing is certain: before any decisions are made, many years will have gone by.
-So, for now, we are just going to have to contend with the traffic jams.
+So many heads, so many opinions, the Dutch say.